 Types of Web Hosting Services

 - Shared Hosting: Shared hosting is the most popular and affordable type of hosting.
-As the name suggests, with shared hosting, your website will be sharing a server with other websites.
+As the name suggests, with hosting that is shared, your website will be sharing a server with other websites.

 - This is a great option for small businesses and bloggers who are just starting out because it is very affordable

-- Dedicated Hosting: Dedicated hosting is the most powerful, yet the most expensive type of web hosting.
+- Dedicated Hosting: Dedicated hosting is the most powerful, yet the most expensive type of hosting.

-- Unlike shared hosting where many websites share the same server, with dedicated hosting, you will have your own server all to yourself.
+- Unlike hosting that is shared where many websites share the same server, with dedicated hosting, you will have your own server all to yourself.

 - This is ideal for large businesses and high-traffic websites that need the most power and flexibility